Say You Will (album): Background

-Soon after the release of Time, Billy Burnette and Bekka Bramlett departed to form the country duo Bekka & Billy.
-Rather than continuing, Fleetwood Mac chose to disband.
+Soon after the release of Time in 1995, Fleetwood Mac decided to disband.
+Around that time, Lindsey Buckingham was working on a solo album and had invited Mick Fleetwood to play drums on some tracks.
+As the sessions progressed, John McVie and Christine McVie later became involved with the project.
+In 1996, Buckingham collaborated with Stevie Nicks on the song "Twisted", which featured drumming from Fleetwood.
 By 1997, the Rumours lineup agreed to perform again for an MTV Unplugged special.
-Following the successful reunion album, The Dance, which included a live performance of "Bleed to Love Her", Christine McVie left the group, citing her fear of flying as the primary reason for her departure.
+Following the successful reunion album, The Dance, which included a live performance of "Bleed to Love Her", Christine McVie left the group, citing her fear of flying as the primary reason.